Women in Sport Leadership Snapshots

-This report summarizes the composition of decision-making at National Sport Organizations (NSOs), Multisport Service Organizations (MSOs) and, new this year, Canadian Sport Institutes (CSIs).
+The 2019-2020 report summarizes the composition of decision-making at National Sport Organizations (NSOs), Multisport Service Organizations (MSOs) and, new this year, Canadian Sport Institutes (CSIs).
 The good news: Sport in Canada is making steady progress in including perspectives from women.
 The challenge: We still have work to do.
 Let’s create conversation and spark action.

 The 2018-2019 snapshot reflects a promising trend, with the number of women on boards up 2 per cent from 2018.
 In January of 2019, sport organizations reported an overwhelming intention to make a formal commitment to gender equity in their governance documents; however, only 47 per cent reported that they had a documented commitment already in place at the board level.
 Only 17 per cent reported a similar commitment at the senior staff level.

 Our 2017-2018 inaugural snapshot demonstrated that while there is progress being made, women are still underrepresented in sport leadership.
 In January of 2018, 45 per cent of sport organizations had fewer than 30 per cent women on their boards.
 This thirty percent threshold is a critical mass required to ensure that diverse voices are well considered.